Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 Our abbreviated `mtcars` data frame is now a two dimensional Common Lisp array.

-### columns
+### vectors

-This function returns the variables of the data frame as a vector of
+The `columns` function returns the variables of the data frame as a vector of
 vectors:

 ```lisp